fxckgfw/shadowsocks-wiki/Troubleshooting.md

 * I use IE and I can't get my proxy to work
     Since you can't specify Socks4 or Socks5 in IE settings, you may want to use a PAC (Proxy auto-config) script, or just use Firefox instead.
+* (Nodejs version) When I use AES-256-CFB, I got some logs like `unsupported addrtype: 115`.
+    Upgrade your nodejs to the latest version.

 If you have other problems, feel free to post questions to our [mailing list](http://groups.google.com/group/shadowsocks).